Travelling Overseas with Electronic Devices (User Guidance)

 Your IT staff should assist you prior to travelling, however when you are travelling it is your responsibility to ensure the security of your information.
 This document provides steps to take before, during and after you travel to maximise the security of devices and the information held on them.

 This advice complements the physical security advice in the Protective Security Policy Framework as well as the Australian Government Information Security Manual (ISM).
 The information is this publication also complements the guidance in the Travelling Overseas with Electronic Devices (Technical Guidance).

 Before you travel

-- If your IT security staff are providing you with an agency device such as a laptop, ask them to explain to you what has been done to maximise the information security of the device and any restrictions on its use.
-IT security staff will be able to conduct a risk assessment for the equipment being taken overseas.
-This information will help you understand the environment and level of risk to your device and the information it holds.
+If IT staff provide you with an organisation-owned device(s), ask them to explain to you what has been done to maximise its security and any restrictions on its use.
+IT security staff will be able to conduct a risk assessment for devices being taken overseas.
+This information will help you understand the environment and level of risk to devices and the information they hold.

 While you are travelling